Back in the day, you would have to spend a lot of money to purchase a quality bolt action hunting rifle.

 In fact, it is now perfectly possible to buy a bolt action rifle that is accurate, reliable, and dependable for less than $500, and sometimes with a good scope already installed.

-In alphabetical order, here are the top five best budget bolt action rifles for hunting that are currently available:
+Below you will find a list of 10 of the best budget bolt action rifles for hunting that are currently available.

 Marlin is a gun company that is primarily known for their lever action rifles and their .22 carbines.
 The Marlin 336 .30-30 and Model 60 .22 in particular are two highly regarded weapons that have been popular for many decades and continue to make strong sales today.